BLBMS/api/README.md

 ______________
 ## spisek.list

-contains the last term of the miner's IP (aaa.bbb.ccc.XXX) and name of that miner, one per line
+contains the last term of the miner's IP (aaa.bbb.ccc.XXX) and name of that miner, one per line (add an empty line at the end of file)

 e.g.:
 ```